resourge/react-form/README.md

 - Controlled form.
 - Possibility of using `class` as default form data (see more [Form Data](#form-data)).
 - No native validation.
 The entire validation is up to the developer.
+- Simple to use with existing HTML form inputs and 3rd-party UI libraries.
+- Build with typescript.
+- Easy to use in react and react-native.

 ## Installation